garethjohnsdesign/thisisnovel.co.uk/_editorial/el-impenetrable.markdown

 link: https://www.audible.co.uk/pd/El-Impenetrable-Death-in-the-Forest-Audiobook/B0842SD2RZ
 is-highlight: true
 awards:
-- One of Esquire’s Best Podcasts of 2020
+- award: 'One of Esquire’s Best Podcasts of 2020'
+  link: Esquire’s Best Podcasts of 2020
 ---

 A surreal murder mystery set in the heart of a dense forest in Argentina.
 Manuel Roseo, one of Argentina’s biggest landowners was tortured to death along with his sister in law.
 The prime suspect?
 A psychopath known to police as The Man With a Thousand Faces.